Sirvi Arvani

-Sirvi Arfani (born 11 February 1992) is an Indonesian professional footballer who plays as a forward for Liga Nusantara club Persikota Tangerang.
+Sirvi Arvani (born 11 February 1992) is an Indonesian professional footballer who plays as a forward for Liga 4 club Nathan Lebak.

 Club career

 Persita Tangerang

-He was signed for Persita Tangerang to play in Divisi Utama Liga Indonesia in the 2011–12 season.
-Arfani made his first-team debut on 10 January 2011 in a match against PS Bengkulu and scored his first goal for Persita in a 0–1 win over Persip Pekalongan.
+He was signed for Persita Tangerang to play in Premier Division in the 2011–12 season.
+Arvani made his first-team debut on 10 January 2011 in a match against PS Bengkulu and scored his first goal for Persita in a 0–1 win over Persip Pekalongan.
 Until the end of the season, he successfully brought his team promotion to the Indonesia Super League even though in the final match lose over Barito Putera.

-On 19 January 2013, Arfani made his first Indonesia Super League appearance in Persita's starting XI in a 1–1 draw with Persipura Jayapura at the Mashud Wisnusaputra Stadium.
+On 19 January 2013, Arvani made his first Indonesia Super League appearance in Persita's starting XI in a 1–1 draw with Persipura Jayapura at the Mashud Wisnusaputra Stadium, Kuningan Regency.
 He scored his first Super League goal of the 2013 season on 13 February 2013, scored a brace in a 3–1 home win over Persiba Balikpapan.
 He scored his goal on 27 April 2013, an equaliser in a 3–1 away lose over Persela Lamongan.

-On 5 February 2014, Arfani scored his first goal of the 2014 season, scoring in a 2–1 lose over Persib Bandung at the Jalak Harupat Stadium.
+On 5 February 2014, Arvani scored his first goal of the 2014 season, scoring in a 2–1 lose over Persib Bandung at the Jalak Harupat Stadium, Bandung Regency.
 On 4 May 2014, Arfani scored a brace in a 4–0 home win to Persijap Jepara.

 Persepam Madura United

-In January 2015, he signed with Persepam Madura United. however, he is not making any appearances for his current club due to this season was officially discontinued by PSSI on 2 May 2015 due to a ban by Imam Nahrawi, Minister of Youth and Sports Affairs, against PSSI to run any football competition.
+In January 2015, he signed with Persepam Madura United.
+However, he is not making any appearances for his current club due to this season was officially discontinued by PSSI on 2 May 2015 due to a ban by Imam Nahrawi, Minister of Youth and Sports, against PSSI to run any football competition.